gremlin-0x/writeups/psa_graphql/README.md

 > NOTE: Check out [walkthrough](graphql_lab03_zaproxy.md) of this lab in OWASP Zed Attack Proxy

+> Check out this [primer](primer/README.md) I wrote for using GraphQL schema to build queries.

+> Check out this neat little [tool](https://github.com/gremlin-0x/gql_viper) I wrote to automatically get GraphQL schema and build queries for a specified HTTP method.

 ## Bypassing rate limiting using aliases

 Normally, GraphQL objects aren't allowed to have multiple fields with the same name.
 However, by using __aliases__, you can work around this limitation by assigning unique names to each field you want the API to return.
 This allows you to request several instances of the same object type with a single query.